play-dl/play-dl/docs/README.md

  let source = await stream_from_info(info) // This will create a stream Class from video_info or SoundCoudTrack Class.

  /* OR
-  let source = await stream_from_info(info, cookie) This will create a stream Class and also give cookies if retrying.
+  let source = await stream_from_info(info, { cookie }) This will create a stream Class and also give cookies if retrying.
  */

  let resource = createAudioResource(source.stream, {